 Google yourself every 6 months or so.
-I really recommend checking-in on a regular basis.
+I recommend checking-in on a regular basis.
 Add a reminder to your calendar.

 - If you were a student, did you learn a bit about the professor you want to take a class with next semester?

-- If you were PhD applicant, would you be able to find an email address to connect with your potential supervisor?
+- If you were prospective graduate student, would you be able to find an email address to connect with your potential supervisor?

 - If you were a grant reviewer, will this person be good at communicating their work (outreach)?

 Now think back to the first 3 minutes.
 That’s about how long someone will give you.
 Often less.
 You only have a moment to share you are and why they should be interested.

 Today we’re going to talk about why a personal website is the best way to control what people find and know about you.

 Get started for in this virtual choose your own adventure workshop for professors, researchers, and graduate students.

 Your web presence, what people find about you when they look you up, may be something you haven’t thought of before.
 Now that you have, it might make you a bit anxious.
 And that’s normal!